PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/chemotaxis_page1.md

 	generate_network({overwrite=>1})
 	simulate({method=>"ssa", t_end=>1, n_steps=>100})

-*How would the concentration of free ligand and bound ligand change through 1 seconds?*
+**STOP** How would the concentration of free ligand and bound ligand change through 1 seconds?
+{: .notice--primary}

 Go to `Simulation` at the right side of the Contact Map button and click `Run`.
 You can visualize your `.gdat` data.